A Novel Approach to Industrial Defect Generation through Blended Latent Diffusion Model with Online Adaptation: Related work

 \subsection{Synthetic Defect Generation}

-As introduced in Sec.~\ref{sec:intro}, due to a scarcity of defective samples, many researchers \cite{CutPasteV2, defard_padim_2020, zavrtanik2021draem, yang2023memseg, zhang2023destseg} are ``compelled'' to generate synthetic defective samples for better AD performance.
-The most straightforward way to mimic defects is to ``paste'' anomaly pixels on the normal images as a special case of data augmentation.
-Baseline methods like \cite{devries2017improved}, CutPaste \cite{CutPaste}, and \cite{CutPasteV2} randomly cut regions from normal images and paste them to the ``incorrect'' places as artificial defects.
+Due to the scarcity of defective samples, generating synthetic defective samples becomes a rule of thumb among researchers to achieve satisfactory performance \cite{CutPasteV2, defard_padim_2020, zavrtanik2021draem, yang2023memseg, zhang2023destseg, LipFormer}.
+A straightforward way akin to data augmentation is mimicking the defects by ``pasting'' anomalous pixels on the normal images.
+For example, methods in the regime \cite{devries2017improved, CutPaste, CutPasteV2} randomly cut regions from normal images and paste them to the ``incorrect'' places as artificial defects.
 Crop\&Paste \cite{9428468} and PRN\cite{zhang2023prototypical} crop defect areas from genuine defective images and paste them onto defect-free images.
 Those algorithms, though achieve better AD performance compared with the standard one-class AD approaches, can not create new defect patterns and thus likely lead to overfitting problems.
 To increase the variations of anomalies, DRAEM \cite{zavrtanik2021draem}, DeSTseg \cite{zhang2023destseg}, MegSeg \cite{yang2023memseg} and ReSynthDetect \cite{Niu_2023_BMVC} employ extra datasets combined with Berlin noise to fabricate defects.
 However, in these cases, the distribution of fabricated defects differs from the real one and thus the performance gain can not be ensured.